 If your property requires outdoor watering to maintain landscaping, outdoor irrigation controls are a "smart" tool similar to the Nest thermostat.
 By using streams of weather satellite data on weather conditions specific to your outdoor area, smart sprinkler controllers can adjust watering to ensure rainwater is utilized while maintaining landscape health.

-Forbes writes that some of the first outdoor irrigation controls were built in response to a very real and wasteful problem -- sprinkler systems that go off, as scheduled, during a rainstorm.
 The first generation of these sensor-driven timers can be controlled from smartphone apps and include tools to monitor your water usage history.
 In cold climates like NYC, outdoor irrigation controllers can also adjust to below-freezing temperatures that can protect against irrigation system damage.

 Rain sensors shut off scheduled outdoor irrigation or sprinkler systems when rainfall is detected, to prevent water usage.
 These connected devices rely on moisture sensors to prevent scheduled irrigation, such as lawn sprinklers that run on timers, from occurring.
 While these sensors will prevent watering during rainfall, they're not designed to increase watering during dry periods or respond to freezing temperatures.